 From one season to the next, the Mazda Road to Indy is never short of changes as there are always drivers in new rides entering another year of Indy Lights Presented by Cooper Tires competition.

-The 2018 campaign will be no different, so let’s review where things stand as of January 2, 2017.
+With that said, let’s review where things stand as of March 2, 2018.

 After scoring a pair of wins last season, starting off the year with a victory at St. Petersburg, before winning the wet season finale at Watkins Glen, Aaron Telitz announced he will be back with Belardi Auto Racing in 2018.